ISP Throttling: How Do You Know If You’re Being Throttled?

 - Connect to a server.

 - Repeat steps one through three.
-If you are seeing slower speeds on the same websites with the VPN on, then you have been throttled.
+If you see your speeds go up on the same sites with the VPN on, then you have been throttled.

 Signs of Internet Throttling

-- Certain websites are blocked or are nonfunctional.
+- Some websites are blocked or don’t work right.

 - Download speeds have slowed.

-- Specific websites or services are slower than others.
+- Certain websites or services are slower than others.

-- Your Wi-Fi connection is choppy or broken.
+- Your Wi-Fi connection breaks or gives a choppy signal.

 Which ISPs Throttle?